robjwells/robjwells.github.io/posts/2016/12/2016-12-03-train_tickets.md

 [jsa]: https://www.gov.uk/jobseekers-allowance/overview
 [minw]: https://www.gov.uk/national-minimum-wage-rates

-What’s the situation abroad.
+What’s the situation abroad?
 Let’s pick on the Netherlands, going from Amsterdam to Eindhoven as the journey times are similar.

 <table>
   <caption>Single train tickets leaving Amsterdam for Eindhoven, Friday December 23 2016</caption>